Vijfendertig/earth_rover_firmware/README.md

 When the IMU is disabled while it is fully calibrated, the calibration offsets are stored in the Arduino's EEPROM memory.
 If stored offsets are available, they are restored after a reset.

 This package also provides a `imu_publisher_node` node which translates the compact `Bno055Measurements` and `Bno055CalibrationStatus` messages to standard `sensor_msgs/Imu` ROS messages.

+### Servo module

+The rosserial servo module provides three subscribers:

+- `/servo/control` to set the servo's position relative to the configured pulse width limits (-1000 = minimum, 0 = center and +1000 = maximum).
+- `/servo/control_raw` to set the absolute pulse widths (in µs) sent to the servo (for most servos, 1000µs = minimum and 2000µs = maximum).
+- `/servo/configure` to configure the servo's initial, minimum, center and maximum pulse width.

+The pin numbers are given as template parameters.
+The current firmware uses pins 20, 21, 22 and 23.

 ## Dependencies